Kick-off: 1500, 11/09/2021

 They will be hoping to see Ismaila Sarr recapture the form that saw him lead the club’s scoring charts in last season’s promotion campaign.

 There is likely to only be the odd goal either way here, though, so a chance is taken on the home side to record a 1-0 victory at 15/2 in our Watford vs Wolves betting tips.

 Last Watford line-up: Bachmann, Troost-Ekong, Masina, Cathcart, Sierralta, Etebo, Sissoko, Kucka, King, Sarr, Dennis.

 Watford attacker Joao Pedro could make his first appearance of the season after returning to training following a knee injury.
 Ozan Tufan could make his debut but Ben Foster (hamstring) is injured.

 A Look At Wolverhampton Wanderers’ Betting Odds

-Head-to-head: Wolves 2-0 Watford, Watford 1-2 Wolves, Watford 3-2 Wolves, Wolves 0-2 Watford
+Head-to-head: Watford 2-1 Wolves, Wolves 2-0 Watford, Watford 1-2 Wolves, Watford 3-2 Wolves (AET), Wolves 0-2 Watford

-Join bwin today and receive up to £10 money back as a FreeBet if your first wager at odds of 1/1 (2.0) or greater is a loser!
+Join bwin today and receive up to £20 money back as a FreeBet if your first wager (3+ selections at odds of 1/2 (1.5) or greater) is a loser!
 Terms and conditions apply.